zeroblu3/2009Scape/README.md

 ### Project Setup

-<h4>Note: If you still have issues during the Project setup stage post your issue to discord under the section #help-me-pls!
-A fellow member of the community may be able to help!</h4>

 1. Open Xampp
     * On Windows make sure you run Xampp as administrator
     * On the left hand side make sure you tick the two "Service" boxes for Apache and MySQL